baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

 **Statement**

-- The operating system as mentioned in this document is Darwin.
+- The operating system as mentioned in this document is Ubuntu18.04.
 - The version of runtime is Python3.6, and for Python2.7, configurations are the same except for the language differences when coding the scripts.
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
 - In this document, the third-party libraries we'll import are [`requests`](https://pypi.org/project/requests) and [`Pytorch`](https://pytorch.org/).